djedefregoban/pq-ui-to-sheet/readme.md

 11. Copy and paste some important message from pq to the online form X

-12. Travel History - more than six months indicator (automate it)
+12. Travel History - more than six months indicator (automate it) X

 13. Come up with no gap logic X